wangyinfeng/cmd_handbook/tcpdump.md

 tcpdump
 ================================
 # Parameters
+Do not resolve IP to NAME

-       -n     Don’t convert host addresses to names.
+> -n     Don’t convert host addresses to names.
 This can be used to avoid DNS lookups.

+Also do not resolve the port name
-       -nn    Don’t convert protocol and port numbers etc. to names either.
+> -nn    Don’t convert protocol and port numbers etc. to names either.

 # issues